Florida State gunman used deputy mom's former service weapon to kill 2 and wound 6, authorities say

 In 2014, the main library was the site of a shooting that wounded three people.
 Officers shot and killed the gunman, 31-year-old Myron May.

-The university canceled all classes and events for Thursday.
-It also canceled home athletic events through Sunday.
+The university canceled classes for the rest of the week and canceled home athletic events through Sunday.

 This story has been updated to correct Trump’s quote.